omept/reposvc/README.md

 #### Description

-Fetch the top commiters by commit count.
-The limit is the max number or rows returned and it defualts 10.
+Fetch the top committers by commit count.
+The limit is the max number of rows returned and it defaults to 10.

 #### Request Body